Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Introduction

 Our goal in this paper is to investigate methods to further train, or \emph{fine-tune}, pretrained Code LLMs to improve their performance on low-resource languages.
-The obvious approach is try to find more data, but for a low-resource language, more data is hard to find by definition.
-For example, The Stack already includes all permissively licensed code for 358 programming languages from GitHub as of 2022, and GitHub is by far the largest repository of open source code \cite{github-largest}.\footnote{The Stack deliberately excludes copyleft licenses and unlicensed code.} An alternative is to train longer (i.e, for more epochs) on existing data.
-However, in this paper we show that \emph{training longer on several low-resource languages is not only inefficient, but can actually hurt performance}~(\cref{just-train-more}).
-Another alternative is to train models on synthetic data.
-Self-instruction~\cite{wang:self-instruct} and instruction evolution~\cite{ziyang:wizard-coder} fine-tune LLMs on data generated by another LLM.
-These approaches have been effective at fine-tuning models on high-resource programming languages.
-However, we show that \emph{self-instruction does not work for low-resource languages}, because for low-resource languages, the LLM-generated programs are of poor quality (\cref{use-self-instruct}).
-Here, `quality' refers to both the correctness of the code (i.e., its ability to function as intended) and its stylistic integrity (i.e., adherence to best practices and readability).
+The obvious approach is to try to find more data, but for a low-resource language, more data is hard to find by definition.
+For example, The Stack already includes all permissively licensed code for 358 programming languages from GitHub as of 2022, and GitHub is by far the largest repository of open-source code \cite{github-largest}.\footnote{The Stack deliberately excludes copyleft licenses and unlicensed code.} An alternative is to train longer (i.e, for more epochs) on existing data.
+However, in this paper, we show that \emph{training longer on several low-resource languages is not only inefficient, but can actually hurt performance}~(\cref{just-train-more}).
+Another alternative is to train models on synthetic data, which is data generated by an LLM itself.
+These synthetic fine-tuning datasets are effective for high-resource programming languages~\cite{wang:self-instruct,ziyang:wizard-coder}.
+However, we show that \emph{synthetic data does not work for low-resource languages} for the intuitive reason that LLMs generate poor quality programs in low-resource languages (\cref{use-self-instruct}).